 , and others, are running on the instance:HDB info

-Go to the directory that contains the Terraform configuration file to deploy SAP HANA.
+Go to the directory that contains the Terraform configuration file that you used for this deployment.

 terraform destroy